 Want to head to Europe with your motorhome?

 Grab your FREE (printable) checklist and discover 25 things you NEED to take with you when you travel in Europe.
 Make your life easier today.

 Will I need a VISA to visit Europe after BREXIT?

 There is a strong likelihood that in the future all British Citizens will need to apply for a European Travel Information and Authorisation Scheme (ETIAS) visa in advance.
-These will work similarly to the USA ESTAs and are proposed to be active in 2021.
+These will work similarly to the USA ESTAs and are proposed to be active later in 2021 or 2022.
 It is aimed at reducing the “migration, security or public-health risk” from nationals of visa-exempt third countries

 Taking your dog to Europe after BREXIT